xtdb/xtdb-tutorial/6-delete.nextjournal.md

 Kaarlang reads the note.

-He looks at you with the a peculiar facial expression.
+He looks at you with a peculiar facial expression.

 > This is the note I was waiting for.
 >
 > It has information about the a top secret stellar transport shuttle.
 >
 > If you are interested in a great adventure, the shuttle comes once every hundred years or so to take a select few to a nearby star system.
-The system is home to a mysterious hyper-intelligent form of life.
+> The system is home to a mysterious hyper-intelligent form of life.
 >
 > I’m sure there would be a place for you if you were willing to help out.
-The passengers on the shuttle have the right to be forgotten.
-We need someone that can remove the passengers data from the solar system.
+> The passengers on the shuttle have the right to be forgotten.
+> We need someone that can remove the passengers data from the solar system.
 >
 > What do you think?"
 >